ascorbic/ShounenStop/content/comiketEvents/1myu6cgmr.md

 eventName: In Stock
 currentEvent: false
 onsale: true
-eventDesc: Please do not add more than 1 of the same item to cart
+eventDesc: "Only 1 of each item is available. "
 preorder: ""
 release: ""
 id: 1mYu6cGMR